gambit0070/Data-Warehouse/Report/Report.md

 1. ARDD: Fatal crashes—December 2024—XLSX
 2. ARDD: Fatalities—December 2024—XLSX

-The *Fatalities* dataset was found to be more comprehensive, as it not only includes information about the crashes but also provides detailed data about the victims.
-In contrast, the *Fatal Crashes* dataset lacks victim-specific information.
-Therefore, we decided to use only the *Fatalities* dataset in the design of the data warehouse.
+Fatalities dataset was found to be more comprehensive, as it not only includes information about the crashes but also includes detailed information about the victims.
+But the Fatal Crashes dataset lacks victim-specific information.
+Therefore, we have decided to make use of only the Fatalities dataset while building the data warehouse.
 The dataset is publicly available at: https://www.bitre.gov.au/sites/default/files/documents/bitre_fatalities_dec2024.xlsx

-Additionally, we use population data from the Australian Bureau of Statistics (ABS).
-The ABS provides demographic information broken down by various geographic area types and across different years.
-This data supports the analysis of fatality rates relative to population size.
- The population dataset can be accessed at:
+We also employ available population data from the Australian Bureau of Statistics (ABS).
+ABS presents demographic figures in terms of various types of geographic areas and across various years.
+This supports analysis of death rates based on population size.
+The population dataset is available here:
  [Population estimates by LGA, SUA, Remoteness Area, etc. (2001–2023)](https://2182247241-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FxLnqk70bNUs4S0lWpxUJ%2Fuploads%2FeSVyshmTrAjo7GllI2uH%2FPopulation estimates by LGA%2C Significant Urban Area%2C Remoteness Area%2C Commonwealth Electoral Division and State Electoral Division%2C 2001 to 2023.xlsx?alt=media&token=78877d58-b100-4cb3-962c-3d593024d3a5)

 ## Data Warehousing Design and Implementation

-### Identification of the modelling process
+### Modelling process identification

-The process or data unit to be analyzed in this project is the death of an individual resulting from a road traffic accident.
-The dataset includes the following attributes that describe each fatality:
+The unit or process of data to be processed in this project is death of an individual who died as a result of a road traffic accident.
+The dataset has the following attributes that describe each fatality:

 - **Crash ID**: National crash identification number
 - **State**: Australian jurisdiction